 Ruah operates more than 20 different programs that combine to provide wraparound support for our clients.
 Service delivery is integrated across our core focus areas helping people deal with the trauma of homelessness, family violence and chronic mental illness.
 We also provide legal advice, support, and advocacy in the areas of mental health law, care and protection, family and domestic law and homelessness.

-Our hard-working and committed team of 260 staff is based across 12 locations in Perth, Geraldton and Albany They have a deep understanding and empathy, often based on their own lived experience, of the challenges life can throw at us, the hard road to recovery, and what it takes to build a new future.
+Our hard-working and committed team of more than 200 staff is based across 11 locations in Perth, Geraldton and Albany They have a deep understanding and empathy, often based on their own lived experience, of the challenges life can throw at us, the hard road to recovery, and what it takes to build a new future.